 Hello and welcome,

 I write this post with the hope that at least one person will find it to be a useful source of information and resources.
-If you have white skin, I hope you have the initiative to continuously and actively educate yourself on the history and contemporary complexities of racism and white privilege.
-I hope you then utilise this ever-expanding knowledge to fight racism in all it’s forms.
+White folk have a responsibility to continuously and actively educate ourselves on the history and contemporary complexities of racism and white privilege.
 It is important to acknowledge that if we are passive in the face of discrimination, we are complicit.

 So first of all, as much as I advocate the value of film, I want to say that if you are able to read and you have the funds, please consider buying and reading books written by non-white folk on the topic of racism.
 This can be a truly educational and inspiring action.
 I say action because it’s important not just to read these books but to write notes, engage with the information and apply the knowledge to your life.
 Below are some book recommendations (If you can, please try to buy these books second-hand on ebay, depop, gumtree etc. and if not then at your local bookstore or library, before resorting to buying from trillion dollar companies like amazon.com):

 So You Want to Talk About Race - Ijeoma Oluo

 ‘In this New York Times bestseller, Ijeoma Oluo explores the complex reality of today's racial landscape--from white privilege and police brutality to systemic discrimination and the Black Lives Matter movement--offering straightforward clarity that readers need to contribute to the dismantling of the racial divide.’

 Why I’m No Longer Talking to White People About Race - Reni Eddo-Lodge